Jon-Purvis/Jon-Purvis/README.md

 # Hey! 👋

-I'm Jonathon Purvis, a passionate Computer Science student at the University of Scranton.
+I'm Jonathon Purvis, Computer Science student at the University of Scranton.
 Additionally, I am planning to pursue my Master's degree through an accelerated 5-year program at the University of Scranton following the completion of my Bachelor's degree.
 I'm interested in full-stack development, AI/ML, and data science and I love the idea of bettering tools and software that I use daily.

 ## 🧑‍💻 About Me